stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 data type and are only converted to integer primitives during compilation, Idris can't tell that `x - 1` is strictly smaller than `x`, and so it fails to verify that this must converge towards the base case.
+(The reason is, that `x - 1` is implemented in terms of primitive function `prim__sub_Bits32`, which is built into the compiler and must be implemented by each backend individually.
+The totality checker knows about data types, constructors, and functions defined in Idris, but not about (primitive) functions and foreign functions implemented at the backends.
+While it is theoretically possible to also define and use laws for primitive and foreign functions, this hasn't yet been done for most of them.)

-For such occasions, there is utility function `assert_smaller`, which we can use to convince the totality checker:
+Since non-totality is highly contagious (all functions invoking a partial function are themselves considered to be partial by the totality checker), there is utility function `assert_smaller`, which we can use to convince the totality checker and still annotate our functions with the `total` keyword:

 ```idris
 replicatePrim' : Bits32 -> a -> List a